brian-team/brian2/docs_sphinx/user/equations.rst

 	eqs = Equations('dx/dt = (y-x)/tau : volt')
 	eqs += Equations('dy/dt = -y/tau: volt')

-In contrast to Brian 1, `Equations` objects do not save the surrounding namespace (which led to a lot of complications when combining equations), they are mostly convenience wrappers around strings.
-They do allow for the specification of values in the strings, but do this by simple string replacement, e.g. you can do::
+`Equations` allow for the specification of values in the strings, but do this by simple string replacement, e.g. you can do::

   eqs = Equations('dx/dt = x/tau : volt', tau=10*ms)